drah/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program
+## Compilation
+- $ mkdir build
+- $ cd build
+- $ cmake ..
+- $ make
+- $ ./path_planning

+## Valid Trajectories
+[x] The car is able to drive at least 4.32 miles without incident.
+    The car is able to drive 5.4 miles within 7 minutes.
+[x] The car drives according to the speed limit.
+    The maximum speed of the car is about 49 mps and below 50 mps.
+[x] Max Acceleration and Jerk are not Exceeded.
+    The warning does not appear during the driving.
+[x] Car does not have collisions.
+    No collisions.
+[x] The car stays in its lane, except for the time between changing lanes.
+    When there is another car in front of us, we may change to left or right lane.
+Otherwise, we keep staying in the current lane.
+[x] The car is able to change lanes.
+    Yes, the car is able to change lanes smoothly.

+## Reflections
+The implementation, sit in path_planner.hpp, could be split into the following steps:
+1. Generate path points
+- The trajectories are represented by lots of points.
+- The car would get to the given points one by one and 50 points would be reached per second.
+- We could go straight by points with increasing x and fixed y.
+- We could go along the current lane by points with increasing s and fixed d.
+- We could change lane by points with increasing or decreasing d.

+2. Spline interpolation
+- In order to make the car move smoothly, we could utilize interpolation.
+- We set up some anchor points first for the spline to calculate the coefficients of the fit line.
+Note that we transform the points into local(car) coordinates before feeding to spline.
+- After we have the fit line, we enumerate the x values and get the corresponding y values.
+And, we transform the points back into global (map) coordinates.

+3. Warm-start
+- Set the initial velocity to zero, and keep increasing it by 0.224.

+4. Slow down
+- We could check if there is another car in front of us by utilizing sensor fusion.
+- When there is another car driving in the same lane as our car in, we could calculate the position of that car in the future.
+If collisions may occur, we could decrease the speed of our car, or, change lane.

+5. Change lane
+- Again, we could utilize the sensor fusion to see if there are cars on the lane left to us or right to us.
+- With the help of spline, we could generate points simply by changing the target lane index.

+## The followings are from the original repository

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).